1 year after birth: are CRISPR-designed babies the future?

 We shared the interview through our social media platforms.
 Still, unless you read German or have the patience of a saint to translate the whole piece on your favorite translating tool, my guess is you shamelessly clicked through that post.
 Here, we give you non-German, non-translating, and post-skipping people a second-chance; a summary based on the interview.
 If you’re interested in the exact content, please ask one of your German friends to translate it for you.
 They’d love helping you out.
 Enjoy!

-About my reaction to the announcement
+About my reaction to the announcement of the CRISPR designed babies

 A mix of thoughts crossed my mind when I found out.
 Since I know news media tend to exaggerate or draw premature conclusions, I was pretty calm.
 But I can’t pretend it didn’t surprise me to some level.
 After all, the time between the first CRISPR experiments on mammalian cells (not organisms) and this human experiment was about five years!
 Five years is a young age.
 [It still listens to Maroon 5 or whatever music that triggers these kids nowadays.]
 But in all seriousness, five years is a short time before human testing – especially embryonic.